 Why aren’t design critiques a standard part of our design process?
 Why aren’t critiques visualized as an iterative loop in every design model diagram?

-Design critiques, whether formal or informal, can be a valuable tool in your toolbox.
+Design critiques, whether formal or informal, are an important tool to have in your toolbox.
 When they focus on the goal of meeting your objectives (rather than personal likes and dislikes), they may provide some of the most valuable feedback you can get.
 Design critiques can be for anything you choose: user interface, instructional design, visual design, game design, story design, etc.

 In this episode, I speak with Adam Connor, co-author of Discussing Design.
 Adam is VP of Organizational Design at Mad*Pow, where he designs and develops products, services, and strategies aimed at tackling challenges in healthcare, finance, and education.